FairadayDream/millerabigail266/README.md

-Hello! 👋, I'm Abigail and you have landed on my site.
+Hello! 👋, I'm Abigail.

-Glad we have the chance to meet!
+Thrilled to make your acquaintance!

+About Me:

+What I Seek in an Employer:

-I invite you to email me your requirements.
+I invite you to email me your project requirements.